 Real wages have increased in the past 50 years.
-Rising real wages don’t necessarily lead to a loss of competitiveness – if there is a corresponding rise in labour productivity.
-For example, improved technology has enable a greater output per worker.
+But rising real wages don’t necessarily lead to a loss of competitiveness – if there is a corresponding rise in labour productivity.
+For example, improved technology has enabled a greater output per worker.
 This enables higher wages without a loss of competitiveness.
-In other words labour costs more, but workers produce a greater output, therefore the cost per output stays the same or even increases.
+In other words, labour costs more, but workers produce greater output, therefore the cost per output stays the same or even increases.

 Example: German wages have increased since the 1950s quite dramatically, but they are amongst the most competitive countries in the world because of high labour productivity

 Efficiency Wage Theory

 The efficiency wage theory suggests that increasing wages, can in certain circumstances, increase labour productivity (MRP) because there is greater labour loyalty.
 If low paid workers get a pay rise, they may feel greater loyalty to the company and fear there is more to lose from being sacked.
 Therefore, a higher wage may inspire increased productivity.
 The extent of this efficiency wage theory is debatable, but it is theoretically possible.

 MRP = marginal revenue product – the effective productivity of workers.

 A graph showing the average real wage growth for selected countries.
 This does not perfectly reflect competitiveness.
 UK wage growth has been very low, but it has also experienced the lowest productivity.

 - A more interesting question is what happens to a countries international competitiveness when there is a rise in relative wage costs compared to other countries?

 - Wage costs imply you include both actual wages and labour productivity.
 A rise in relative wage costs could involve higher wages and/or lower labour productivity.

 - If your wages costs rise to your main competitors, then you will tend to see a fall in competitiveness.